injeyhwang/injeyhwang.github.io/README.md

 `$ yarn start`

-This will open your browser and you can now see immediate changes to your React App as you code.
+This will open up the default browser and the compiled React App.
+Changes in the code, once saved to file, is seen immediately on the browser.
+This is one of the reasons why I love React and Web Development!

 ## Deployment
-Now that the React App is built, take the following steps to deploy to GitHub Pages:
+When ready, take the following steps to deploy to GitHub Pages:

 **1.** Install the `gh-pages` package via yarn.
 On the Terminal, run: